 Average Office Fit Out Costs

-But getting a handle on the costs doesn’t have to be a daunting task – the first step is knowing what you need to budget for.
-And there is more to a fit-out than “meets the eye”.
+But getting a handle on the costs doesn’t have to be hard.
+The first step is knowing what you need to budget for – and there’s more than meets the eye when it comes to fit-outs!

 UNDERSTANDING THE SCOPE OF WORKS